 New legislation which applies nationally throughout Australia that covers some executive unfair dismissal claims is contained in the Fair Work Act 2009 (FWA) which came fully into force in 2010.
-The one problem with this legislation for most executives in Adelaide & South Australia is that only those employees earning less than an amount which is periodically fixed by the statute are covered, unless a modern award or enterprise bargaining agreement applies in their particular case.
+The one problem with this legislation for most executives is that only those employees earning less than an amount which is periodically fixed by the statute are covered, unless a modern award or enterprise bargaining agreement applies in their particular case.
 This wages cap will therefore omit most executives from protection under the FWA, except those in very junior positions.
 Employees who are not covered for executive unfair dismissal under the FWA will therefore need to revert to either to their common law rights or take action for breach of contract based on their individual employment agreement.
-There are time limits in South Australia relating to these matters and advice should be sought without delay from a SA executive unfair dismissal solicitor.
+There are time limits relating to these matters and advice should be sought without delay from an experienced executive unfair dismissal solicitor.

 Fair Work Act 2009

 Executives who do qualify under the Fair Work Act 2009 can expect a decision which either orders re-instatement which is often not a feasible alternative in the case of a senior employee or an award of compensation.
 In deciding the amount of financial recompense there may be different considerations for executives compared to ordinary employees.
 When assessing damages, interpretation of the FWA indicates that matters relating to the employees position with the company, seniority and responsibilities can be taken into account which may disadvantage an executive who may have made at least some of the decisions that resulted in termination of employment.

 To qualify for either reinstatement or an award of damages for executive unfair dismissal under the Fair Work Act 2009 it is necessary to satisfy the basic criteria :-